Planning Your Korean Ski Holiday?

 Parking for the Silver Zone is shared with the Dragon Plaza lot, which also serves the Red Zone.
 This centrally located lot makes it easy to access both zones, and after parking, it’s just a short walk to the Silver Zone base and chairlifts.
 The convenience of this parking area means you can move between the Silver and Red Zones with ease.

-Mona Yongyong Resort: Lift Ticket Information
+Mona Yongyong Resort: Lift Tickets

 If you’re familiar with North American ski resorts, you likely know the standard ticket options like full-day, half-day, and multi-day passes.